dwromero/wavelet_networks/README.md

-## Wavelet Networks: Scale Equivariant Learning From Raw Time-Series
+## Wavelet Networks: Scale-Translation Equivariant Learning From Raw Time-Series

 This repository contains the source code accompanying the paper:

 [Wavelet Networks: Scale Equivariant Learning From Raw Time-Series](https://arxiv.org/abs/2006.05259) <br/>**David W. Romero, Erik J. Bekkers, Jakub M. Tomczak & Mark Hoogendoorn**.

-*Inducing symmetry equivariance in deep neural architectures has resolved into improved data efficiency and generalization.
-In this work, we utilize the concept of scale and translation equivariance to tackle the problem of learning on time-series from raw waveforms.
-As a result, we obtain representations that largely resemble those of the wavelet transform at the first layer, but that evolve into much more descriptive ones as a function of depth.
-Our empirical results support the suitability of our Wavelet Networks which with a simple architecture design perform consistently better than CNNs on raw waveforms and on par with spectrogram-based methods.*
+*Leveraging the symmetries inherent to specific data domains for the construction of equivariant neural networks has lead to remarkable improvements in terms of data efficiency and generalization.
+However, most existing research focuses on symmetries arising from planar and volumetric data, leaving a crucial data source largely underexplored: *time-series*.
+In this work, we fill this gap by leveraging the symmetries inherent to time-series for the construction of equivariant neural network.
+We identify two core symmetries: *scale and translation*, and construct scale-translation equivariant neural networks for time-series learning.
+Intriguingly, we find that scale-translation equivariant mappings share strong resemblance with the *wavelet transform*.
+Inspired by this resemblance, we term our networks *Wavelet Networks*, and show that they perform nested non-linear wavelet-like time-frequency transforms.
+Empirical results show that Wavelet Networks outperform conventional CNNs on raw waveforms, and match strongly engineered spectrogram techniques across several tasks and time-series types, including audio, environmental sounds, and electrical signals.*

 <img src="lift+conv.png" alt="drawing" width="900"/>